Defender for Endpoint and the Endpoint Security baseline

 |---|---|---|

-| Microsoft Defender for Endpoint client configuration package type | Auto from connector | Intune retrieves the onboarding blob automatically — no manual package download |
+| Microsoft Defender for Endpoint client configuration package type | Auto from connector | Intune retrieves the onboarding blob automatically from the MDE–Intune connector; stays current if Microsoft rotates the onboarding payload.
+Pick plain Onboard only if the connector is unavailable, and fix the connector rather than pasting a manual blob that will drift out of date |

 - Assign to All Devices (or your managed device group)